opnsense/docs/source/manual/how-tos/caddy.rst

 Option                      Description
 =========================== ================================
 **DNS Provider**            Select the DNS provider for the `DNS-01 Challenge` and `Dynamic DNS`.
 This is optional, since certificates will be requested from Let's Encrypt via HTTP-01 or TLS-ALPN-01 challenge when this option is unset.
 Needed for wildcard certificates, and for dynamic DNS.
 To use the DNS-01 challenge and dynamic DNS, enable the checkbox in a domain or subdomain.
 For more information: https://github.com/caddy-dns
 **DNS API Fields**          These fields are for the API settings of the chosen DNS Provider.
 All of these fields can be left empty if they are optional with the chosen provider.
 The help text in the plugin will list all available providers and their expected configurations.
-There are additional fields in the advanced mode if DNS providers require more fields for their configurations.
+There are additional fields if DNS providers require more fields for their configurations.
 =========================== ================================